-10. Student Disciplinary Procedure
+10. Student Behaviour Procedure

-The Student Disciplinary (Misconduct) procedure may be invoked in the case of serious incidents of bullying or, following mediation, where no satisfactory plan of action can be formulated, or if the perpetrator continues his/her bullying behaviour.
+The Student Behaviour Policy and Procedure may be invoked in the case of serious incidents of bullying or, following mediation, where no satisfactory plan of action can be formulated, or if the perpetrator continues his/her bullying behaviour.